bengfarrell/rgf-blog/content/blog/2010-01-08-lindemans-bin-75-riesling-2008-wine-review.md

 ![](http://www.rebeccagomezfarrell.com/gourmez/photos/lindemansbin.jpg)

 On first sip, I like it.
 A lot.
 There's a mild sweetness that contrasts with its acidity.
 Fresh honeydew and tangerine notes linger.
-There's some flower in the party, too -- perhaps lavender, but I'm no expert at guessing floral notes.
+There's some flower in the party, too—perhaps lavender, but I'm no expert at guessing floral notes.